syncfusion-content/winui-docs/winui/Scheduler/Day-Week-Views.md

 N> If you modify the timeInterval value (in minutes), you need to change the time labels format by setting the timeFormat value to hh:mm.

-## Change time interval size
+## Change time interval height

-You can customize the interval size of timeslots in a day, week, and workweek views by setting [TimeIntervalSize](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.TimeSlotViewSettings.html#Syncfusion_UI_Xaml_Scheduler_TimeSlotViewSettings_TimeIntervalSize) property of [DaysViewSettings](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.DaysViewSettings.html).
+You can customize the interval height of timeslots in a day, week, and workweek views by setting [TimeIntervalSize](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.TimeSlotViewSettings.html#Syncfusion_UI_Xaml_Scheduler_TimeSlotViewSettings_TimeIntervalSize) property of [DaysViewSettings](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.DaysViewSettings.html).

 {% tabs %}
 {% highlight xaml %}